 We hope some time in the future Linux will get better support for gaming, but for now, Windows is the best option.

-And what better monitor to complement the Asus ROG Strix 2080 Ti than the Asus ROG Strix PG27UQ!
+And what better monitor to complement the RTX 3090 than the Asus ROG Strix PG27UQ!

-The Asus ROG Strix PG27UQ is a 27” 4K UHD monitor with Nvidia G-Sync HDR for vivid colors and a lifelike image.
-It’s an IPS display with quantum dot technology.
+The Asus ROG Strix PG27UQ is a 27” IPs 4K UHD monitor with quantum dot technology AND Nvidia G-Sync HDR for vivid colors and a lifelike image.
 It has a 144Hz refresh rate and a 4ms response time.

 If you tend to spend most of your day looking at your monitor you’ll be happy to know that Asus has included their Eye Care technology that reduces the strain on your eyes thanks to the blue light filter.